solidane/solidane.github.io/_posts/2023-05-25-de_n-odd-numbers.md

 If we try to fit it in one square, it would look something like this:
 ![walking]({{ site.baseurl }}/assets/images/9cube.png)

 To get to the next odd number we just have to add 2 to the previous odd number and to get to the next square, we always need 2 more blocks than before.
-Although we only illustrated for n = 3,we can see that this pattern holds!
+Although we only illustrated for $$n = 3$$,we can see that this pattern holds!

 ### Try it yourself

-Use the slider below to test it for different values of n.
+Use the slider below to test it for different values of $$n$$.
 <div id="observablehq-98f591e4">
   <div class="observablehq-viewof-n"></div>
   <div class="observablehq-aba"></div>